Surviving My First Twitter Pitch Party

 Even though I was pitching my own book, it was wonderful to be able to support my fellow writers and retweet their pitches too—I love being part of this supportive community!

-Here is a Twitter Pitch Party Calendar for 2020.
+Here's the latest Twitter Pitch Party Calendar for 2023.